celsiusnarhwal/snowflake/README.md

 Conceptually, Snowflake itself is a spec-compliant OIDC provider and can be used like any other OIDC provider.

 > [!IMPORTANT]
-> Snowflake requires HTTPS for external connections (HTTP connections over `localhost` are fine).
+> Snowflake requires HTTPS for external connections.
+(HTTP connections on `localhost` are fine.)

 ## Installation